oakes/Lightmod/README.md

 ## Introduction

 Lightmod is an all-in-one tool for full stack Clojure.
 Do `boot run` for development and `boot build` to make a jar file.
-To build, JDK 8 or above is required.
-On Linux, you'll also need to install the `openjfx` package.
+To build, JDK 11 or above is required.

 ## Licensing